What Do Tattoos Do to Your Immune System?

 How the Media Ran With The Study

 First off, cortisol is the hormone that the body releases in times of stress and causes immunosuppression, helping to manage our fight or flight response.
 In the study above, immunosuppression was measured by the change in levels of immunoglobulin A (IgA).
-IgA is an antibody that helps protect against GI and respiratory infections.
+IgA is an antibody that helps protect against respiratory and Gastro-intestinal infections.

 The study found that after the tattoo session, repeat tattooers showed an increase in IgA levels, which meant a boost in their immune system.
-The study showed that repeat tattooers had a smaller degree of immunosuppression since they did not have a cortisol surge, as they are familiar with the pain and the process of tattooing.
+It also showed that repeat tattooers had a smaller degree of immunosuppression since they did not have a cortisol surge, as they are familiar with the pain and the process of tattooing.